UltraGene/UltraGene/README.md

 Decent outcomes.
 Workes pretty well with input **23andMe** data.

 ## Conclusions

-Eventhough it seems like this app only provide data extract and output.
-But it does help saving time for someone who is intrested in their gene, or prevent fture risk.
+The main goal is to provide users with a comprehensive understanding of their genetic data in relation to MaveDB and Alpha datasets, emphasizing potential health risks.

 ## Future Work
-Adding more **opensourse database** in this application.
+Adding more **OpenSource database** in this application.
 Also, ccept more different format.
 Not only **23andMe** only.